evidhai/notes-techpechu-com/pages/Cloudformation.md

 		- Fn::Sub
 			- To substitute one value with another
 		- Condition Functions )Fn::If, Fn::Not, Fn::Equals,Fn::And, Fn::Or)
+	- Userdata
+		- Entire script to be passed in `Fn::Base64`
+		- User data script log is storred in
 	-
 - Stack policy
   collapsed:: true